huacchob/civic-assistant-team-5/README.md

 _Multi-agent homebuyer assistance system with financial analysis and neighborhood matching._
 **Disclaimer: This project is for educational purposes only.
 It does not provide financial advice.**
+**Disclaimer: This project is for educational purposes only.
+It does not provide financial advice.**

 ---

 ## Architecture Overview

 This project follows a **multi-agent pipeline architecture** built with LangGraph and MCP (Model Context Protocol).
+This project follows a **multi-agent pipeline architecture** built with LangGraph and MCP (Model Context Protocol).

+- **Specialized agents** working with external data sources via MCP
+- **MCP servers** providing real-time financial and property data
+- **LangGraph workflows** orchestrating agent interactions
+- **Docker containerization** for scalable deployment
+- **Budgeting-focused MVP** with property analysis capabilities
 - **Specialized agents** working with external data sources via MCP
 - **MCP servers** providing real-time financial and property data
 - **LangGraph workflows** orchestrating agent interactions